duyliken3/udc-dev-az/WRITEUP.md

 ### Decissions and Comparisons

-#### Virtual Machines

-I already have an application running internally.
-The planning is initially to `migrate` from `bare-metal` machines to `Virtual Machines` in the cloud.

-Software developers team, and infrastructure team, already have experience with the maintenance of the environment, building, continuous integration, and deployment processes.

-Even though Virtual Machine is more expensive than App Service, it will be cheaper to maintain the application in the cloud than in bare-metal machines.

-### Comparison between Virtual Machines and App Service

-#### Price
+#### Cost

-`Virtual Machine` is more expensive than `App Service` because it is still running, consuming resources, like CPU and memory, even though when the application is not in use.
+- The App Service will have lower cost than VM which consume resources, like CPU and memory, even though when the application is not in use.

-Often to use the `App service` is necessary to pay for a plan.
-Using the `Virtual Machine` you should pay for usage (pay-as-you-go).
+#### Availability

+- Both of VM and App Service have high availability.

-#### Scalability
+### Scalability

-`Azure App Service` has constraints in terms of scalability.
-`Azure VMs` are preferred for apps, which have the scope to expand for the future.
+- Azure App Service has constraints in terms of scalability.
+Azure VMs are preferred for apps, which have the scope to expand for the future.

-#### Maintenance
-`Virtual Machine` requires much more time and maintenance than App Services.
-Using `App service`, developers only need to focus int the technologies used on the application.
-`Virtual Machine` is much better for applications that need more maintainability and changes.

-#### Effort to developing an application
-Using `App Service` is much simpler and faster than developing using `Virtual Machines`
+#### Solution/Choice for current CMS App

+The best option for this CMS App is App Service.
+It offers less flexibility and less control than VM but I dont need full control of the infrastructure.
+My goal is just to run a simple python flask webapp.

-## Assess app changes that would change your decision.
+### Assess app changes that would change your decision.
-*Detail how the app and any other needs would have to change for you to change your decision in the last section.*

-Given that the application was already `running for many years`, `the environment` and the machines were completely `adapted for the application needs`.
-To migrate from a bare-metal environment to a VM in the cloud, the team will `need to re-create the environment inside the VM`.
-The recreation implies in reinstall the operation system, platform and middlewares to support the application, libraries, and frameworks.

-In terms of the application, I believe that some changes to optimize the consumption of a resource, like memory, CPU, avoid intensive IO and improve some cache technologies.
-These changes are necessary because before the migration the application never considered the consumption of resources.

-After the migration should be interesting to identify which part of the application can be converted into a module, or service, maybe to be deployed as an `App Service`.
+Disadvantages of App Service as opposed to VM

+- Hardware limitations: maximum of 14GB RAM and 4 vCPU cores per instance
+- Limited set of supported languages
+- Payment for active Service Plan even if application is not running

+Should the requirements change in future then the App Service disadvantages listed above would have to be taken in account.
+E.g. if the web app was to change to an unsupported language then VM would offer the flexibility to install any SW required to run it.
+Or if the app computational demands grow above the max limit for App Service then a VM with much larger computational capacity could be easily selected.